PythonCharmers/python-future/README.rst

 :Q: Can I help?

-:A: Yes, we welcome bug reports, tests, and pull requests.
+:A: Yes please :) I welcome bug reports, tests, and pull requests.